andersbjorkland/andersbjorkland.github.io/content/about/_index.md

 sort_by = "date"
 template = "about.html"
 page_template = "about.html"
+description = "Anders Björkland codes PHP, Elixir, Kotlin, and writes about it!"
 +++

 A web developer with a focus on backend, but frontend aware.
 I'm Anders Björkland.
 I like to navigate the